syncfusion-content/xamarin-docs/Xamarin/Visual/Material-Visual.md

 ![MaterialVisual](Images/Material.png)

 "Visual" is a property which can be set to the element or it's parent or the page it self.
-Due to this, you can set “Visual” as “Material” for the root element and override it as “Default” for specific element if needed.
+Due to this, you can set ['Visual'](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.visual?view=xamarin-forms#Xamarin_Forms_VisualElement_Visual) as ['Material'](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualmarker.material?view=xamarin-forms) for the root element and override it as “Default” for specific element if needed.

 {% highlight xaml %}
 <StackLayout Visual="Material" Spacing="50" VerticalOptions="Center" HorizontalOptions="Center">